Douchy-les-Mines

 Douchy-les-Mines (/fr/) is a commune in the Nord department in northern France.

 Geography

 Douchy-les-Mines located near the A2 motorway between Valenciennes and Cambrai.
 It lies adjacent to the south of Denain and is a part of the urban area of Valenciennes.

 Demography and culture

-In 2015, Douchy-les-Mines had 10,783 inhabitants, an increase of 3.43% compared to 2010.

 The city has two cinemas (Cinéma Jean Renoir and Le Cinéma de l'Imaginaire) and it hosts the Regional Centre of Photography.